xinitalie/xinitalie.github.io/README.md

 1. go to /about.html
 2. to edit picture, photo must be in folder: /assets/photos
 	* photo must be called profile_pic.jpg
-3. anything in between the \<p\>\</p\> will appear next to the picture on the left.
+3. anything in between the \<p\>\</p\> will appear next to the picture on the left. (probably not necessary if using textedit)

 ### After changing EVERYTHING
 1. open Terminal app
 2. type in: cd xinitalie.github.io
 3. type in: ./after_edits.sh
-4. when you see " Branch 'master' set up to track remote branch 'master' from 'origin'. computer-name:xinitalie.github.io username$ ", you can quit Terminal.
+4. when you see " Branch 'master' set up to track remote branch 'master' from 'origin'. computer-name:xinitalie.github.io username$ " you can quit Terminal.